Kevin-Lago/python-hackerrank-solutions/src/problem_solving/warmup/solve_me_first/README.md

 __Function Description__

-Complete the solveMeFirst function in the editor below.
+Complete the solve_me_first function in the editor below.

-solveMeFirst has the following parameters:
+solve_me_first has the following parameters:

 - int a: the first value